 The program recommends that students seriously consider and weigh pursuing or continuing employment while they are completing full-time fieldwork experiences.
 It is quite common for fieldwork assignments to require additional time beyond the regular established 30-40-hour workweek and considered a full-time position in itself.
-Students should also consider the additional didactic requirements (OTH 606 and OTH 609) during each Level II semester in their employment decision.
+Students should also consider any additional didactic requirements during each Level II semester in their employment decision.
 Students are encouraged to discuss their individual situations regarding paid employment during Level II fieldwork with the AFWC during the placement process.
 Obligations related to employment will not be taken into consideration in the event it is determined student fieldwork performance is not meeting expectations.